tardis-sn/tardis/docs/installation.rst

 Install with lockfiles
 ======================

-Conda lockfiles are platform-specific dependency files that produce repeteable environments.
+Conda lockfiles are platform-specific dependency files that produce repeatable environments.
 These files are generated on every new release.
 We strongly recommend installing TARDIS using this method by following the steps described below.